Comfortable and highly ventilated, this tent offers lots of space with a double-wall dome that's great for short overnight hikes.

 The 92-inch length lets tall campers (up to 6’5”) stretch out, and 26 square feet of storage (vestibules measure 17 and nine square feet) provide ample real estate for packs, stoves—even a St. Bernard-size third sleeper.
 Ventilation is excellent, thanks to two closeable fly vents and strips of mesh along the bottom perimeter and near the ceiling.
 The squared-off ceiling sheds rainwater when guyed taut, and there’s minimal flapping in moderate winds.

 The Firefly is heavier than many tents of this capacity, but it’s bigger and also priced relatively low, thanks to cost-saving ingredients like polyester fabric and DAC Pressfit poles (which are weightier than Featherlite).
 While the polyester ripstop is not as abrasion-resistant as nylon, it resists UV degradation better and sags less when wet.
 Bonus: A gear loft and footprint are included. $289; 5 lbs.
-9 oz.; marmot.com The lightweight choice for packable group protection, this redesigned group tarp offers 200 square feet (18.6 sq. m) of waterproof coverage at a weight that is still light enough to carry into the backcountry.
-90+ inches interior height.
+9 oz.; marmot.com Perfect for minimalists, this shaped tarp offers increased protection from wind and rain with great ventilation.
+Weighing less than 2 pounds (.85 kg), this superlight tarp offers an impressive 68 square feet (6.3 sq. m) of space, plenty of room for two people plus gear, or use as a group shelter.
+Use any trekking poles, walking staffs, or even paddle shafts to set up, or tie off guy cords to an overhead object.
+One end is sealed off from the elements, while the other end is open for ventilation.